North Texas: Climate

 The North Texas climate is subtropical with hot summers.
 It is also continental, characterized by a wide annual temperature range.
 Average annual precipitation also varies considerably, ranging from less than 28 to more than 48 inches (700–1200 mm).
-Severe storms are frequent in the spring, as the area lies in the southern section of "tornado alley".
+Severe storms are frequent in the spring and summer, as the area lies in the southern section of "tornado alley".

 South is the prevailing wind direction, and southerly winds are frequently high and persist for several days.
 Strong northerly winds often occur during the passage of cold fronts.
-Dusty conditions are infrequent, occurring mostly with westerly winds.
-Dust storm frequency and intensity depend on soil conditions in eastern New Mexico, West Texas, and the Texas Panhandle.

 Winters can be mild, but northers occur about three times each month, and often are accompanied by sudden drops in temperature.
 In Dallas, a record-setting 12.8 inches of snow fell in February 2010.
 Periods of extreme cold that occasionally occur are short-lived, so that even in January mild weather occurs frequently.

-The highest temperatures of summer are associated with fair skies, westerly winds and moderate to high humidities.
+The highest temperatures of summer are associated with fair skies, and moderate to high humidities.
 Characteristically, hot spells in summer are broken into three- to five-day periods by thunderstorm activity.
 There are only a few nights each summer when the low temperature exceeds 80 °F (27 °C).
 Summer daytime temperatures frequently exceed 100 °F (38 °C).
 Air conditioners are recommended for maximum comfort indoors and while traveling via automobile.

 Throughout the year, rainfall occurs more frequently during the night.
 Usually, periods of rainy weather last for only a day or two, and are followed by several days with fair skies.
 A large part of the annual precipitation results from thunderstorm activity, with occasional heavy rainfall over brief periods of time.
-Thunderstorms occur throughout the year, but are most frequent in the spring.
+Thunderstorms occur throughout the year, but are most frequent in the spring and early summer months.
 Hail falls on about two or three days a year, ordinarily with only slight and scattered damage.
 Windstorms occurring during thunderstorm activity are sometimes destructive.
 Snowfall is uncommon.

 The average length of the warm season (freeze-free period) is about 249 days.
 The average last occurrence of 32 °F (0 °C) or below is mid March and the average first occurrence of 32 °F or below is in late November.